antoinebou12/another-install-script/README.md

 ## Roadmap

+- [] auto vm creatation for ci and personnal use
 - [] Add traefik reverse proxy with subdomain for each docker container
 - [] Easier config file or adding yml file to individual folder
 - [] More docker container and images